(Full time) 2022 start

 The programme will give you the theoretical and practical skills required to design and implement larger, more complex systems using state-of-the-art technologies.
 You’ll even have the chance to work as an integral member of one of our research groups when you develop your main project.

-Focuses on both theory and practice so that you can understand and implement cloud computing applications and architectures.
+• Advance your knowledge and skills in key areas of computing including software engineering, whilst focusing on both theory and practice so you can understand and implement cloud computing applications and architectures.

-a visualisation lab including a Powerwall, benchtop display with tracking system, WorldViz PPT optical tracking system and Intersense InertiaCube orientation tracker
+• Access a wide range of industry-standard specialist facilities including a state-of-the-art cloud computing lab, a large High Performance Computing (HPC) resource and a visualisation lab including a Powerwall, benchtop display with tracking system, WorldViz PPT optical tracking system and Intersense InertiaCube orientation tracker.

-You'll study in the Sir William Henry Bragg building, a brand-new development providing excellent facilities and teaching spaces for an outstanding student experience.
+• Study in the Sir William Henry Bragg building which provides excellent facilities and teaching spaces for an outstanding student experience.

-During the first half of the year you will study core modules which will lay the foundations of the programme by giving you an understanding of the key topics of software engineering and systems programming.
+During the first half of the year, you'll study core modules which will lay the foundations of the programme by giving you an understanding of the key topics of software engineering and systems programming.

 From there you’ll have the chance to tailor your studies to suit your own preferences.
 You’ll choose from a wide range of optional modules on diverse topics such as machine learning, big data systems, and scientific computation.